wdporter/i-am-that-vuepress/28-all-suffering-is-born-of-desire/readme.md

 >All suffering is born of desire.
 True love is never frustrated.
 How can the sense of unity be frustrated?
 What can be frustrated is the desire for expression.
 Such desire is of the mind.
 As with all things mental, frustration is inevitable.

 **Questioner:**&ensp;I come from a far off country.
-I had some inner experiences on my own and I would like to compare notes.
+I had some inner experiënces on my own and I would like to compare notes.

 **Maharaj:**&ensp;By all means.
 Do you know yourself?